- What is the Duke of Edinburgh's International Award?

 Who is the Award for?

-Our association licenses educational institutions in Germany that wish to implement the Award programme on their own responsibility.
+Our association licenses educational institutions in Germany that wish to implement the Award program on their own responsibility.

-Licensed programme providers can be private and public educational institutions, such as schools, boarding schools, universities, youth clubs, companies, foundations and training centres.
+Licensed Award Operators can be private and public educational institutions such as schools, boarding schools, universities, youth clubs, companies or vocational training centres.

-Young people between the ages of 14 and 24 can then take part in the award programme through their local educational institution.
-As the expeditions are carried out without direct supervision, participation at Bronze level is only possible from the age of 14.
+Young people between the ages of 14 and 24 can then take part in the Award program through their local educational institution.
+As the expeditions are carried out without direct supervision, participation at Bronze level is only possible from the age of 14 onwards.

-How is the Award changing education in Germany?
+How is the Award changing the education system in Germany?

-• Equal opportunities: The Award is accessible to all young people, regardless of their social background.
-This contributes to the promotion of equal opportunities in the education system.
+- Equal opportunities: The Award is open to all young people, regardless of their social background.
+This helps to promote equal opportunities in the education system.

 Support us